MichaIng/DietPi-Docs/docs/software/advanced_networking.md

         }
         ```

-    1. Pi-Hole runs in the subnet the WiFi connection belongs to.
+    1. Pi-hole runs in the subnet the WiFi connection belongs to.
 Depending on the LAN subnet (e.g. 192.168.42.0/24) the "subnet" section contents might be changed to
         ```
         subnet 192.168.42.0 netmask 255.255.255.0 {
             range 192.168.42.10 192.168.42.250;